zeevx/ahkohd/README.md

 In pursuit of the next innovative idea.
 Have an idea worth sharing? [💬 🤔 Let's brain storm.](https://twitter.com/messages/compose?recipient_id=2212463825&text=Hello%2C%20world!)

 ### 🔭 I’m currently working on ...
 One commit at a time developing [Switch for macOS](https://github.com/ahkohd/switch-desktop).
-Yay!
-I have tons of articles still in drafts.
+Yay! 🤕 I have tons of articles still in drafts.
-Sometimes, I make indie games.
+At leisure, I make indie games.
 At other times I contribute to open-source.